matsengrp/torchdms/docs/source/introduction.rst

 This is the documentation for ``torchdms``, a tool for inferring fitness landscapes of proteins from data obtained from Deep Mutational Scanning (DMS) experiments.
 ``torchdms`` allows for flexible modeling of DMS experiments with biophysically interpretable neural networks implemented in PyTorch.
-This software implements commonly used models for DMS data, and is intended to facilatate and encourage the development of and novel models for learning the sequence-fitness relationships of proteins.
+This software implements commonly used models for DMS data, and is intended to facilitate and encourage the development of and novel models for learning the sequence-fitness relationships of proteins.

 ++++++++++++++++
 Getting Started